michaelslec/dotfiles/README.md

 # Vim:
 This vim is written completely from scratch.
-The vimrc is organized in to the categores that are used in the Vim help section.
+The vimrc is organized in to the categories that are used in the Vim help section.
 All settings are documented and, if needed, you can reference them in the Vim help.

 ## Color Schemes